bprinty/auora/docs/guide/README.md

 };
 ```

-The most important thing to understand about state is that **it should not be chaned directly**.
+The most important thing to understand about state is that **it should not be changed directly**.

 ::: tip NOTE